BDC Hamburger Icon

 There are no hidden fees with PayPal.
 What you see is what you get.
 The only fees to look out for are chargebacks associated with disputed transactions and cross-border and currency conversion fees when you accept international payments.
 Other than these fees, PayPal charges a flat rate as a percentage of each transaction, plus a standard per-transaction fee on specific payment types.

-You can't decrease the fees associated with PayPal's credit card processing services.
-Luckily, most of PayPal's fees are easy to avoid.
+You might decrease the fees associated with PayPal's credit card processing services if you process over $250,000.
+Luckily for small businesses, most of PayPal's fees are easy to avoid.
 For example, if you conduct business domestically, you don't have to worry about cross-border or currency conversion fees.
-If you can keep transaction disputes to a minimum, chargeback fees shouldn't be a problem.
+If you can keep transaction disputes to a minimum, chargeback fees shouldn't be a problem either.
 Having said that, consider the following ways to minimize your costs when you use PayPal:

-• Change how you transfer your funds.
-While instant transfers are popular, these transfers also include unnecessary fees.
-By simply waiting for an extra day or two, you can get the funds transferred into your bank account without paying any fees.
+• Change how you transfer your funds: While instant transfers are popular, these transfers also include unnecessary fees.
+By simply waiting an extra day or two, you can get the funds transferred into your bank account without paying any fees.

 Did you find this content helpful?